derekjwilliams/oauth-github-getting-started/README.md

 ## Changes

-The Github id and secret are now in the .env file, see the auth2-node-server/README.md
+* The Github id and secret are now in the .env file, see the auth2-node-server/README.md

+* Removed the silly dependency on bootstrap

 ## Installing